-- 3. Office and Administrative Functions. - c) Hotels 4: A place of lodging, containing a minimum of 120 guest rooms with kitchen facilities, and which may also include, as incident thereto, restaurants, cocktail lounges, recreational facilities, meeting and banquet rooms, convention facilities, and other retail and service shops. - d) The following shall be permitted as matter of right in the Interchange Zone: (1) Farms; (2) Truck Gardens; (3) Nurseries; (4) Forestry. - e) Residential In the R-40/IC Zone, single family residential housing shall be allowed as a matter of right, subject to the dimensional requirements of Section 32, Schedule B, for the R-40 zone.
+- 3. Office and Administrative Functions. - c) Hotel and Conference Centers1 Or a combination, containing a minimum of 150 guest rooms.
+On-site ancillary activities may include restaurants, meeting rooms, retail stores, and recreation facilities.
+Recreation facilities shall be for the use of the guests and may be located outside the primary building but shall not be generally visible from outside the primary building.
+The facility shall be located on a lot having an area of 400,000 square feet (ten acres in area). - d) The following shall be permitted as matter of right in the Interchange Zone: (1) Farms; (2) Truck Gardens; (3) Nurseries; (4) Forestry. - e) Residential In the R-40/IC Zone, single family residential housing shall be allowed as a matter of right, subject to the dimensional requirements of Section 32, Schedule B, for the R-40 zone.
 Development other than residential shall be subject to the IC Regulations and the appropriate approvals.
 Birch Drive may not be used for access to development in the IC zone, other than for single family residential. - f) Existing Residential in the IC Zone Notwithstanding the provisions of Section 24, Paragraph 24.7 of these Regulations, if any existing residential structure or non-conforming use located in the IC zone is destroyed by fire or casualty to the extent of more than 75% of the replacement cost at the time of its casualty, such structure may be reconstructed or repaired on its existing lot, provided that setback dimensions and requirements other than those applying to area or width, or both, of the lot shall conform to the regulations for a R-40 zone.
 Variances of setback requirements shall be obtained only through action of the Zoning Board of Appeals.
-In the event of failure to start such reconstruction or repair within a period of one year from such casualty and to complete the same within 24 months from such casualty, the right under this Section to reconstruct or repair such structure and the right to resume such non-conforming use shall be lost and terminated. - g) Parking Lots Parking lots created to serve a use, which use is not located in the Town of Cheshire, are not permitted uses. - h)3 48.2, h): Storage, warehousing, and distribution center buildings with truck servicing and storage incidental to the main use.
-Said truck servicing and storage may provide for servicing of vehicles owned and/or operated by the owner of the facility and vehicles which may deliver to or take merchandise from the principal use of storage, warehousing and distribution center buildings.
-All servicing that involves mechanical work or the changing of fluids shall be conducted within a building in a dedicated service area.
-Such vehicle servicing shall not be available to the general public or any vehicles not associated with the operation of the principal use as described in the previous sentence.
+In the event of failure to start such reconstruction or repair within a period of one year from such casualty and to complete the same within 24 months from such casualty, the right under this Section to reconstruct or repair such structure and the right to resume such non-conforming use shall be lost and terminated. - g) Parking Lots Parking lots created to serve a use, which use is not located in the Town of Cheshire, are not permitted uses. - 48.3 Application.
+All applications for development within the IC zone shall be subject to the requirements of Section 40 of the Cheshire Zoning Regulations.
+In addition to the requirements of Section 40, the following additional information shall also be submitted to assist the Commission in reviewing applications: